shba007/Sorting-Puzzle/README.md

 # Sorting Puzzle

-This is a fun number game of Sorting Numbers
+This is a fun puzzle game of Arranging Numbers in a specific order